This is from my time back in NRK, filming for the TV series “Der ingen skulle tru..”

 This is a short movie from the old church ruin at Røst, Lofoten.

-These two images is quite unique.
+These two images are quite unique.

 It was like magic in the air.
 We enjoyed the sight of the lighthouse, when it suddenly started to snow.
 The light reflected the snow, and the magic appeared above.